Unanimated: Reunion and later releases (2007–present)

-In 2011, after 20 years, drummer Peter Stjärnvind decided to part ways with the band.
-He was then replaced with Unleashed drummer Anders Schultz.

-In 2012, they announced that they were working on new material for a new album.
-In 2018, they announced on their Facebook page that they had signed a 3 album worldwide deal with Century Media records and that a new album would be released in the year.
+In 2011, drummer Peter Stjärnvind left the band after 20 years and was replaced with Unleashed drummer Anders Schultz.
+In 2012, the band announced that they were working on new material.
+In 2018, Unanimated stated through their Facebook page that they had signed a three-album worldwide deal with Century Media Records.
+Their fourth studio album, Victory in Blood, was released in 2021.